rdoering/synology-telegram-bot/README.md

   - Logout from your Synology NAS
   - Configure Synology NAS connection via environment variables

+Todo:
+- [ ] Docker image for easy deployment
+- [ ] CI integration for automated testing
+- [ ] Quality assurance with unit tests
+- [ ] A kind of a hello message after the bot starts

 ## Prerequisites

 - Rust and Cargo installed
 - A Telegram bot token (obtained from [@BotFather](https://t.me/BotFather))

 ## Setup

+### Option 1: Running Locally

 1. Clone this repository:
    ```